webtions/i-recommend-this/readme.txt

 == Description ==

 "I Recommend This" allows your visitors to effortlessly like or recommend your posts with a single click, making it easier for them to show their appreciation without leaving a comment.
-Enhance your site’s engagement by providing a simple, user-friendly way for readers to interact with your content.
+Enhance your site's engagement by providing a simple, user-friendly way for readers to interact with your content.

 ## Features: